|Nutritional Guidelines (per serving)|

 Never made a vegan frittata and not sure what to expect?
 A vegan frittata made with tofu will have a similar flavor to an egg-based frittata dish, but the texture will be a bit different.
 Eggs give a baked frittata a lighter and "spongy" texture, whereas the tofu makes vegan versions a bit denser with a "smoother" mouth feel when you bite into it.
-Nonetheless, the flavors are quite similar, and, done right, and with all those potatoes, green onions, and the salty "umami" of the soy sauce, you won't hardly notice the difference anyways.
+Nonetheless, the flavors are quite similar, and, done right with all those potatoes, green onions, and the salty "umami" of the soy sauce, you will hardly notice the difference.
 Especially if you serve up a few mimosas on the side!

 - 1/4 cup olive oil (or other cooking oil)